A complete guide to visiting Curtis Falls at Mt Tamborine. Everything you need to know about the waterfall and the Lower Creek Circuit walk.

 If you're chasing some rainforest photo opportunities, there are some scenic bridges and incredible towering gums on the track that make it worthwhile to continue on.

-More Epic Travel & Adventure Guides For Australia
+More Epic Travel & Adventure Guides For Queensland

 I hope you enjoyed this quick guide to visiting Curtis Falls Mt Tamborine.
 For more epic travel and adventure guides from Australia featuring lookouts, waterfalls, hikes and more, head to the blog or check out one of the links below.